ESSS/alfasim-sdk/docs/source/02_alfasim_sdk_by_example.rst

 |marker_1| illustrates the section where the models |container| or |model| will be placed.
-|marker_2| illustrates the section where the the inputs fields will be placed.
+|marker_2| illustrates the section where the inputs fields will be placed.

 For more details about all input fields available, check the section :ref:`api-types-section`.